Lazarus Chakwera: Political career

-Presidency
+Presidency (2020–2025)

 Cabinet appointments

 Soon after Chakwera's election as president, he became subject to criticism over appointing mutually related family members to cabinet.
-Chakwera's 31 member cabinet announced after inauguration had six members all of whom are relatives with another member of the cabinet.
-Mo Sidik Mia, Chakwera's running mate in 2019, was appointed Minister of Transport and Public Works and his wife Abida Mia the Deputy Minister for Lands.
-Kenny Kandodo and his sister Khumbize Kandodo both occupied ministerial posts, the former being the Minister for Labour while the latter being the Minister for Health.
-Similarly, Gospel Kazako became Minister of Information while his sister-in-law Nkhuso Nkhuma became the Deputy Minister for Agriculture.
+Chakwera's 31 member cabinet announced after inauguration had six members who were relatives with another member of the cabinet.
+Mo Sidik Mia, Chakwera's running mate in 2019, was appointed minister of transport and public works and his wife Abida Mia the deputy-Minister for Lands.
+Kenny Kandodo and his sister Khumbize Kandodo both occupied ministerial posts, the former being the minister for labour while the latter being the minister for health.
+Similarly, Gospel Kazako became Minister of Information while his sister-in-law Agnes Nkusa Nkhoma became the deputy-Minister for Agriculture.
 More than 70% of the cabinet ministers were from the central region of Malawi, Chakwera's traditional stronghold.
-Chakwera defended his decisions, saying that he will address concerns related to the appointments.
+Chakwera defended his decisions, saying that he would address concerns related to the appointments.

 Activists and organisations working on gender equality organised public demonstrations in October 2020 protesting against gender imbalance in public service appointments that Chakwera had made.
 The activists accused President Chakwera of disregarding the Malawi Gender Equality Act that demands that women should make at least 40 per cent of all public appointments.
 The activists sued the President over the gender imbalance in his appointments.
-The issue is still in Court.
+The issue is still in court.

 Trimming executive powers

-Chakwera has said that he was working to trim executive powers to make Presidents more accountable to people and increase powers of other branches of the government.
+Chakwera stated that he was working to reduce executive powers to enhance presidential accountability to the people and strengthen the authority of other branches of government.

 Chairperson of SADC

-Lazarus Chakwera was elected by member states of SADC as the Chairperson of the group.
-He is currently the chairman of the SADC which he assumed from his predecessor, Mozambican President Filipe Nyusi in August 2021.
+Lazarus Chakwera was elected by member states of SADC as the chairperson of the group.
+He was the chairman of the SADC which he assumed from his predecessor, Mozambican President Filipe Nyusi in August 2021.

 Daughter's appointments

 Chakwera has faced criticism for appointing his daughter and vice president Saulos Chilima's mother-in-law to diplomatic positions.
 The president appointed his daughter Violet Chakwera as a diplomatic secretary to Brussels and for the EU.
-However, the president vehemently refuted these reports as baseless and stated so on a BBC interview during his visit to the UK in 2021.
+However, the president vehemently rebutted these reports as baseless and stated so on a BBC interview during his visit to the UK in 2021.
 Published media reports indicate that his daughter is not qualified for the job, having obtained her degree from an unaccredited institution.